 Weight training arms to develop biceps size is not as complicated as you might think.

 Having the right mindset, using the proper exercises and incorporating the skill of using them can get missed.
 Lets uncover some of the myth and fantasy of developing bigger biceps with some older school ideas and training methods.

 This article also looks at re-discovering how the biceps and brachialis work, including their role and function in upper arm development.

-Weight training arms or more specifically: the two inner and outer biceps heads including the brachialis, will be under the arm training scrutiny; of not simply how to train them, but...
+Weight training arms or more specifically: the two inner and outer biceps heads including the brachialis, will be under the arm training scrutiny; of not only how to train them, but...

 The importance of how to train them to get them too respond and grow to their fullest!

 Each athlete’s goals are different regarding biceps training but, if you’re after increasing overall size/mass and density: then you have come to the right page.

 If you’re somewhat new to building biceps size and mass, the biceps consist of two major muscles as the word obviously intends-biceps, means: two.

 The inside head of the biceps that resides closest to the chest is classed as the short head.
 The long headed muscles of the bicep is located on the outside of the upper arm.

 The basic kinesiology lesson for the Brachialis has one function: to raise the arm from a hanging straight position and lifting until the forearm makes an approximate 90° angle, with the upper arm.

-The brachialis performs best when your hand is in a pronated position (palms facing the floor, like when preforming a reverse barbell curl).
+The brachialis performs best when your hand is in a pronated position (palms facing the floor, as if preforming a reverse barbell curl).

 The brachialis is stressed at a more intense level when it’s forced to pull and bend the arm as in some back movements. e.g.

 Barbell bent rows